paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 1992—Par.
 (1).
 Pub.
 L. 102–375 inserted “(except in a rural area where such frequency is not feasible (as defined by the Commissioner by regulation) and a lesser frequency is approved by the State agency)” after “week” and struck out before semicolon at end “, each of which assures a minimum of one-third of the daily recommended dietary allowances as established by the Food and Nutrition Board of the National Academy of Sciences-National Research Council”.

 #### Effective Date
-Subpart effective at close of Sept.
+Section effective at close of Sept.
 30, 1978, see section 504 of Pub.
 L. 95–478, set out as an Effective Date of 1978 Amendment note under [section 3001 of this title](./chapter-035-programs-for-older-americans.md#section-3001).

 #### Nutrition Projects for Elderly Under Prior Provisions, Qualified Under Successor Provisions, Eligible for Funds Under Such Provisions; Discontinuance of Payments for Ineffective Activities
 Operation of predecessor projects under successor provisions, see section 501(b) of Pub.
 L. 95–478, set out as a note under [section 3045 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section3045&num=0&edition=prelim).